tormjens/anunablade/README.md

 Blade is the template language of the excellent Laravel framework.
 Anunablade bases all of its templates on it, thanks to [Blade for Wordpress](https://github.com/tormjens/wp-blade).

+## Elixir

+Elixir also stems from Laravel (yes, we love Laravel).
+It's awesome!